Do I Need Winter Tyres or Snow Chains When Driving in France?

 Which French departements require snow chains or winter tyres?

-These rules apply to 48 French departments, situated in mountain regions such as the Alps, the Massif Central, and the Pyrenees.
+These rules apply to 34 French departments, situated in mountain regions such as the Alps, the Massif Central, and the Pyrenees.
 There are signs displayed at the entrance (B58 sign) and exit (B59 sign) of each snow tyre zone to clearly signal the need for winter tyres and/or snow chains.
+Not all communes follow the rule, but if you’re planning to drive through the mountains this winter, there’s a good chance you’ll need to comply with the rules.

-You can find the full list here or consult your local Mairie for details of local zones.
+You can find the full list here or consult the local Mairie for details of zones.

 France’s Mountain Law: rules and regulations

-The rules require all vehicles to have winter or 4-season tyres and/or to have non-slip snow chains or ‘socks’ mounted on the vehicle (or at minimum present in the vehicle) when driving in the above-mentioned departements during the winter season.
+The rules require all vehicles to have winter or 4-season tyres and/or to have non-slip snow chains or ‘socks’ mounted on at least two tyres (or at minimum present in the vehicle if conditions don’t require them) when driving in the above-mentioned departements during the winter season.

 Cars with studded tyres do not need winter tyres.